Akoykka/Akoykka/README.md

 ## About me

-I careershifted from retail sales to coding shortly after discovering Hive Helsinki in 2021.
+Not long after discovering Hive Helsinki I quit my retail sales to pursue a career in coding.
 Hive brought up my innate ability to solve problems and I enjoy finding patterns in code.
 I got instantly hooked and now after a bountiful year in school its time to test my skills in my first internship.